 Immediate accessibility to the treatment of hypoglycemia by a knowledgeable adult.
 The student should remain supervised until appropriate treatment has been administered, and the treatment should be available as close to where the student is as possible.

-A location in the school to provide privacy during blood glucose monitoring and insulin administration, if desired by the student and family, or permission for the student to check his or her blood glucose level and to take appropriate action to treat hypoglycemia in the classroom or anywhere the student is in conjunction with a school activity, if indicated in the student's Diabetes Medical Management Plan.
+A location in the school that provides privacy during blood glucose monitoring and insulin administration, if desired by the student and family, or permission for the student to check his or her blood glucose level and take appropriate action to treat hypoglycemia in the classroom or anywhere the student is in conjunction with a school activity, if indicated in the student's DMMP.

-An adult and back-up adult(s) responsible for the student who will know the schedule of the student's meals and snacks and work with the parent/guardian to coordinate this schedule with that of the other students as closely as possible.
-This individual also will notify the parent/guardian in advance of any expected changes in the school schedule that affect the student's meal times or exercise routine.
-Young children should be reminded of snack times.
+School nurse and back-up trained school personnel responsible for the student who will know the schedule of the student's meals and snacks and work with the parent/guardian to coordinate this schedule with that of the other students as closely as possible.
+This individual will also notify the parent/guardian in advance of any expected changes in the school schedule that affect the student's meal times or exercise routine and will remind young children of snack times.

 Permission for the student to see the school nurse and other trained school personnel upon request.

 Permission for the student to eat a snack anywhere, including the classroom or the school bus, if necessary to prevent or treat hypoglycemia.